 - R v Hughes EWCA Crim 1026: Life sentence quashed and hospital order under sections 37 and 41 of the Mental Health Act 1983 substituted;

-- R (Mohammed Ali) v Director of High Security EWHC 1732 (Admin): Category A prisoners designated as either “high” or “exceptional” escape risk are entitled to be given sufficient reasons for the decision to maintain that status so as to enable them to decided whether to challenge that decision;
+- R (Mohammed Ali) v Director of High Security EWHC 1732 (Admin): Category A prisoners designated as either “high” or “exceptional” escape risk are entitled to be given sufficient reasons for the decision to maintain that status so as to enable them to decide whether to challenge that decision;

 - R v Thompson (Stafford Crown Court – September 2009): Represented soldier charged with murdering his 21 month old stepson – Prosecution accepted plea to manslaughter;